jetbrains-academy/Machine-Learning-101/Neighbors and Wine/K-nearest neighbors/task.md

 - [numpy.bincount](https://docs.scipy.org/doc/numpy/reference/generated/numpy.bincount.html): it returns the number of different elements in an array of non-negative numbers.
 This function will help you find out the number of classes among the neighbors.
 - [numpy.argmax](https://docs.scipy.org/doc/numpy/reference/generated/numpy.argmax.html): it returns the indices of the elements with the greatest value.
 This function will help you find out the most frequent class identifiers.

-To see the results of your code's work, you can add the following line to the `main` block in `task.py` block and run it:
+To see your code in action, add the following line to the `main` block in `task.py` and run it:
 ```python
 y_predicted = knn(X_train, y_train, X_test, 5, euclidean_dist)
 ```
-Don't forget to import the necessary functions.
+Ensure you've imported all necessary functions.